- Support Resources

-When reporting to the Title IX Coordinator or Student Conduct, Title IX requires that you provide both the victim and alleged individual’s names and details of what you know.
+When reporting to the office of Student Support & Conduct or Title IX Coordinator, Title IX requires that you provide both the victim and alleged individual’s names and details of what you know.
 The university is required to take immediate and appropriate steps to investigate what occurred and take prompt and effective action to:

 The university will not be able to fulfill its federal requirements and maintain a safe living and learning environment if you do not share all the information.

 Assuming that there is not an ongoing emergency, you must first get the facts of the incident.
 Key facts include: